Stadion Narodowy: Completion and opening

 The National Stadium was originally planned to be completed on 30 June 2011.
 The stadium was scheduled to be opened to the public on July 22, 2011, while its official opening was scheduled to take place on August 27.

 Due to ongoing construction, the event was moved to January 2012 and only an inaugural illumination of the facade of the stadium took place in August.
 A match against the Germany national football team had been scheduled on 6 September 2011 but this was relocated to Gdańsk, because the National Stadium wasn't ready yet.

 Construction work was officially completed on 29 November 2011.
 One day later, Rafał Kapler - The NCS President submitted to the site manager an application needed to get a certificate of occupancy.
 The official opening ceremony of the stadium took place on 29 January 2012.
 The event was celebrated by concerts by Polish celebrities: Voo Voo and Haydamaky, Zakopower, Coma, T. Love, Lady Pank and ended with an evening fireworks show.
 On 10 February 2012, installation of heating and irrigation systems and the pitch installation was completed.

-Prior to the opening of the stadium, the new street on its northern side was named for Ryszard Siwiec, who committed suicide by self-immolation in protest against the Warsaw Pact invasion of Czechoslovakia at the Stadion Dziesięciolecia in 1968.
+Prior to the opening of the stadium, the new street on its northern side was named for Ryszard Siwiec, who committed suicide by self-immolation in protest against the Warsaw Pact invasion of Czechoslovakia at the 10th-Anniversary Stadium in 1968.